As kids, we learned sayings like, “don’t step on a crack, or you’ll break your mama’s back.”

 FALSE.

-Someone who has 20/20 vision basically has “normal” or “average” vision.
+Someone who has 20/20 vision typically has “normal” or “average” vision.
 20/20 is a measurement of how sharp a person’s vision is, known as visual acuity.
 Visual acuity is important for vision, but is not the only factor to consider.

 For example, a person can have 20/20 vision and also be color blind.
 It’s also possible for someone to have 20/20 vision and have glaucoma.
-It’s even possible to have better than 20/20 vision.
+It’s even possible to have sharper than 20/20 vision.

 You only need to have eye exams if you have bad eyesight